The American Frame Story

 In the time he owned and led American Frame, Ron Mickel was unfailingly upbeat, optimistic about his company’s prospects, and enthusiastic about how he and his team could help his customers.
 Ron never stood still, and constantly drove his company forward.
 Better products and services were always sought out.
 If there was a faster way to deliver his customers the goods, it was taken.
 Investments in technological improvements were generously made.
 Mickel gave his company every chance to succeed, which it did.

 By 1991, Ron’s daughters Laura Jajko and Dana Dunbar had both joined the company, which he sold to them in 2017.
-Today, they carry on with the same passion, drive, and commitment as their dad, occupying the top positions in this 100% women-owned business, as certified by the WBENC*.
+Today, they carry on with the same passion, drive, and commitment as their dad, occupying the top positions in this 100% women-owned business.